HM Prison Reading: Closure

-On the night of 28 February 2021 graffiti artist Banksy painted a mural on the wall of the prison depicting a prisoner escaping on a rope made of bedsheets tied to a typewriter, speculated to be a reference to Wilde's imprisonment.
+On the night of 28 February 2021, graffiti artist Banksy painted a mural on the wall of the prison depicting a prisoner escaping on a rope made of bedsheets tied to a typewriter, speculated to be a reference to Wilde's imprisonment.
 Banksy uploaded a video of the creation titled "Create Escape" on 5 March, mixed over a narration by Bob Ross.
-Damian Jones of NME noted the possible link to the ongoing campaign to save the jail building as an arts hub, and local MP Matt Rodda also expressed the hope that the artwork would become a part of this.
+Damian Jones of NME noted the possible link to the ongoing campaign to save the gaol building as an arts hub, and local MP Matt Rodda also expressed the hope that the artwork would become a part of this.

-In May 2021 it was announced that Reading Borough Council's bid for the gaol had been turned down by the Ministry of Justice because the offer of £2.6 million was too low.
+In May 2021, it was announced that Reading Borough Council's bid for the gaol had been turned down by the Ministry of Justice because the offer of £2.6 million was too low.

+In January 2024, the property was sold for £7 million to the non-profit Ziran Education Foundation, run by the Chinese-born businessman Channing Bi.